alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Ideally, you should be compensating speakers for their preparation time, travel, accommodation, and time away from home.
 You probably want to throw in a free ticket as well, so they can hang around after their session is over.

+Whatever your speaker package is (even if you can't pay anything), be upfront about it in your call for proposals.
+If somebody can't or won't speak at your conference without compensation, it's better to know that before they submit.
+Don't waste time getting proposals that have to be withdrawn.

 (Python conferences are especially bad at this, and it's something I feel acutely guilty about.)

 ### Offer a mentoring programme